OpenOLAT/OpenOLAT/README.md

 #### 2. Setting up the database

 Prepare database permissions and initialize the database.

+*For PostgreSQL*: please check their PostgreSQL manual how to create a user and database.

 *For MySQL*: create a user 'openolat' and a database 'openolat'